alonatarawproperties-hub/roachygames/replit.md

 - Bundle identifiers kept as "com.cryptocreatures.app"
 - Future: Wallet connection and NFT minting via marketplace dApp
 - Deployment Preference: OTA updates can be pushed automatically.
 AAB/TestFlight builds require explicit user confirmation before building.
+- **NEVER recommend Expo Go** - This is a native project deployed via TestFlight/Play Store only.
+All testing is done via OTA updates to production builds.
+- **Webapp is single source of truth for competitions** - No automatic/hardcoded competitions.
+If webapp returns no competitions, mobile shows "No competitions active".

 ## System Architecture